 Diamond Blades - What's the difference?

-Ill be tiling the backsplash of our kitchen counter with tumbled marble and glass accent tiles once accent tile shows up (due in on 3/24/07).
-The plan is to use my 4 1/2 angle grinder with a continuous rim diamond blade for some (maybe all) of the cuts depending on how well it works.
+I am gearing up to tile the backsplash of my kitchen using tumbled marble and glass accent tiles, which are due to arrive shortly.
+My plan is to utilize my 4 1/2-inch angle grinder with a continuous rim diamond blade for the cuts, depending on its performance.

-My question is this.
-What is the difference between the various diamond blades available?
-Aall of these blades are rated for higher speed than my grinder produces.
+My main inquiry is about the differences among the various diamond blades available on the market.
+Each of these blades is rated for higher speeds than my grinder operates at.

-Various off brands are available at HD, Lowes, and Menards for $15 or less.
+- Various off-brands are offered at HD, Lowe's, and Menards for $15 or less

 Different Types of Diamond Blades